flavian-anselmo/tcp-server/README.md

 - Clients can **send to the server commands** that the server **distributes among the clients**.
 Only a client with a **lower rank can execute a command** of a higher rank client. **Higher rank clients cannot execute commands** by lower rank clients, so these commands are rejected.
 The command execution can be as simple as the client printing to console that command has been executed.

 - If a client disconnects the server should **re-adjust the ranks and promote any client** that needs to be promoted **not to leave any gaps in the ranks**.
+Click here to see how I was able to solve the problem  and how I organied my tasks in this problem statement

 ## Sub Problem #1 ✅